-Homework Assignments: Homework will be assigned weekly or biweekly.
-It will consist of mostly textbook problems, problems motivated by data analytics applications, and small computer simulation problems.
+Homework Assignments: Homework will be assigned approximately biweekly.
+It will consist of mostly textbook-style problems, problems motivated by data analytics applications, and small computer simulation problems.
 Question numbers referenced in the homework are from the textbook edition listed above.
 If you are using a different edition/version of the textbook, it is your responsibility to check that you have solved the correct questions.
 No points will be awarded for answering a question other than the one being assigned.
 You are encouraged to work together on the problems, but each student must hand in his or her own work, written in his or her own words.
 Do not copy any part of another student's homework including computer code or output.
 Use of homework solutions distributed in previous offerings of the course or available on the web constitutes academic misconduct and will be handled according to university rules.
 Sharing or disseminating solutions, or in any way knowingly enabling others to commit academic misconduct also constitutes academic misconduct, and will be reported.
 A hard copy of the homework solutions should be submitted at the beginning of class on the due date.
-The solutions may be handwritten or typed.
+The solutions may be handwritten or typed, except any R code and output, which must always be typed.
 Please be sure that the questions are clearly labeled, all supporting work (including computer code) can be easily identified, and that all figures/tables are referenced and interpreted in the text.
-Electronic versions of homework solutions will not be accepted unless permission from the instructor is obtained in advance.
+Electronic versions of homework submissions will not be accepted unless permission from the instructor is obtained in advance.
+If advance permission is not obtained, and the reason is not a provable emergency, the instructor reserves the right to consider the homework as late.
+In other words, please do your best to get hard copies of your assignments to me on time.
+For example, consider sending a copy to a fiend in the class and have them print it an submit it.
+Please staple all submissions as pages of loose homework often become lost.
+Neither I nor the grader will accept responsibility for any lost pages if the homework is not stapled.

 Exams: There will be three in-class exams.
 Coverage includes lecture material, assigned reading, and homework.
 Tentative dates are provided on the weekly lesson plan.
 Statistical tables will be provided as needed.
 Calculators may be used, but no communication devices are allowed (e.g. mobile phones).
-You may use one 8.5×11 inch handwritten sheet of paper (both sides) with formulas.
+You may use one 8.5×11 inch handwritten sheet of paper (both sides) with formulas for all exams.
+These formula sheets may not contain problem solutions and will be collected at the end of each exam to ensure compliance with this policy.
 Make-up exams require a valid excuse and official proof if the instructor is not notified in advance or as soon as possible.
 A make-up exam must be taken within a week of the missed exam.
 Exceptions to this policy are permitted only in extreme situations such as serious injury immediately prior to an exam or severe illness requiring hospitalization.